minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

 Removing one or all replication rule for a bucket does *not* remove any objects already replicated under those rule(s).

-Use The command or :mc-cmd:`mc rb` commands to remove replicated objects on the remote target.
+Use The command or :mc:`mc rb` commands to remove replicated objects on the remote target.
 You can identify replicated objects using the ``X-Amz-Replication-Status`` metadata field where the value is ``REPLICA``.
 Buckets which contain objects from multiple replication sources